Westborough Marriage Counseling—Worcester Counselors and Therapists

 Feeling miles away from the person that is supposed to be your partner in life can be extremely lonely and frustrating.
 Laying awake at night, sitting in silence at the dinner table, arguing over silly things day after day; this is no way to live.
 You both may have a great deal of anger to deal with over the course of counseling.
 This will not be easy, but it is possible with a trained and experienced Thriveworks counselor.

 Marriage Counseling Exercise

 A world-renowned researcher, Dr. John Gottman, has developed an effective theory for marriage and couples counseling known as “Love Banking.”
 When couples put this into practice, love banking is one of many exercises that can help couples develop or define trust and positive energy within their marriage.
-The caring professionals at Thriveworks Westborough Marriage Counseling can help you employ this in your relationship and establish it as a daily practice in your life.
+The caring professionals at Thriveworks Westborough Marriage Counseling in Worcester County can help you employ this in your relationship and establish it as a daily practice in your life.

 This exercise establishes that your relationship is a bank account.
 This account can be very wealthy or very poor.
 It can be overdrawn or it can have excessive positive energy.
 In this exercise, you learn to view every interaction with your spouse as a “deposit” or “withdrawal.”

 A withdrawal is a request or demand put upon the other partner.
 This can also include fights, insults, and any negative dialogue.

 If your marriage is having trouble, you are most likely having a great deal of withdrawals as well.